October and November 2016 Household Hazardous Waste (HHW) Collections

 - Smoke detectors

-The MHHP Facility reserves the right to refuse unidentified materials or unacceptable amount of hazardous waste.
+The HHW Collection staff reserve the right to refuse unidentified materials or unacceptable amount of hazardous waste.

 Latex Paint Disposal

-Latex paint is not considered a hazardous product and is not collected at the MHHP facility.
+Latex paint is not considered a hazardous product and is not accepted at the collection event.
 In Watertown fully solidified latex paint may be put in the regular trash toter for curbside collection, liquid form or semi-liquid paint is not accepted.
 The following disposal options can be used for latex paint:

 - If there is a small amount, open the can and let it dry out.
 The can of solidified paint may be placed in the regular trash toter for curbside collection.